jhill1/SEPwC/source/How_a_computer_works.rst

     Assuming the zip file has been extracted you should see a folder called ``cli_example`` like this image:

     .. image:: ../images/filesystem/filesystem_gui_ex1_1.png
-    :alt: imgae of files and folders
+       :alt: image of files and folders

     Double-click the ``cli_example`` folder

     In a command line:

     .. code-block:: bat
        :caption: |win|

         cd cli_example
         dir
         pwd

     .. code-block:: bash
        :caption: |maclin|

         cd cli_example
         ls